Environment | In harmony with nature

 Symptoms of white root disease

 Para rubber trees are a major source of natural rubber, a critically important raw material for ensuring a sustainable supply chain for manufacturing tires.
-However, it is vulnerable to disease, including white root disease (WRD), which is on the rise and is difficult to diagnose because it affects the roots of the plant.
+However, these trees are vulnerable to disease, including white root disease (WRD), which is on the rise and is difficult to diagnose because it affects the roots of the plant.

-Previously, Bridgestone Corporation developed a simple breakthrough diagnostic test for early detection of WRD using a reagent kit based on analyzed DNA sequences of pathogens, which provides a simple visual confirmation in the field without the need for special devices.
+Bridgestone Corporation developed a simple breakthrough diagnostic test for early detection of WRD using a reagent kit (based on analyzed DNA sequences of pathogens), which provides a simple visual confirmation in the field without the need for special devices.
 (For more details, see news release)

-This technology makes it possible to diagnose and treat trees with WRD at early stages, before the disease impacts rubber yield, and thereby contributes to improved productivity at rubber farms.
+This technology makes it possible to diagnose and treat trees with WRD at an early stage, before the disease impacts rubber yield, and thereby contributes to improved productivity at rubber farms.

 For more details, see news release.